 Personal Banking offers a full range of financial services for individuals and households, such as lending, savings and payments, with a particular focus on digital and self-service solutions.
-The Issuer's customers are increasingly taking care of their day-to-day banking via digital solutions, such as mobile apps, online banking, and the secure web chat.
-Customers can also visit the Issuer's efficient branch network for comprehensive consultancy services or contact the contact centre.
+The Issuer's customers are increasingly taking care of their day-to-day banking via digital solutions, such as mobile appls, online banking and the secure web chat.
+Customers can also visit the Issuer's efficient branch network for comprehensive consultancy services and contact the contact centre.